Eliminating processed foods and focusing on real food options can leave many of us with a hankering for a salty “chip”! Have you felt it?

 The desire for chips is often less about the potato, or the corn, and more abut the crunch, the salt, and the flavor of any additional spice.

 Sure, the frying of a starch in hot oil may also have something to do with our lust for this typical American snack, but we can come close with a baked version that’s tossed with healthier oils.
 Don’t forget, a high carbohydrate and high fat COMBINATION can set us up for systemic inflammation over time – not to mention, frying oils are also prone to rancidity.
+Baked vegetable chips are a great alternative, whether you’re experimenting with a keto diet, or you just want a healthy, delicious snack.

 Turnips often leave people with a negative perception, but we are hoping this turnip chip recipe will change your opinion.
 It’s a great way to use medium to large turnips, leaving the smaller, baby roots for delicate, or raw applications.